The miniTraff Icon

 Below is the Lane diagram from the help menu.

-All lanes are numbered inside to outside (left to right under left hand drive) starting from zero.
-Exclusive left and right turn lanes are numbered separately from through lanes.
-Shared left and right turn lanes are numbered inclusively with through lanes.
+All lanes are numbered inside to outside (left to right under Left-hand drive) starting from zero. miniTraff can support any number of lanes in any direction.
+These lanes include left turn, right turn and thru lanes.

-Every turn lane (shared or exclusive) has a percent associated with it.
-This is the percent of total vehicles (left + through + right) that will use this lane to turn.
-Through lanes get any remaining vehicles randomly (through vehicles will change lanes as needed).
+Every lane has a usage percent associated with it.
+This is the percent of total vehicles (left + thru + right) that will use this lane. (although, thru vehicles change lanes as needed to pass slower vehicles)

 Traffic Lane diagram